-This is what it looks like in the Northeast right now
+This is what the Northeast snowstorm looks like right now

-(CNN)A major snowstorm is hitting the northeast portion of the United States.
+(CNN)A major snowstorm is hitting the northeast and mid-Atlantic portion of the United States.
 This is what it looks like across some of the impacted cities:

 New York City

-Snow began lightly dusting New York City early Tuesday and fell harder into the morning, as captured by CNN producer John Griffin.
+Snow began falling in New York City overnight Tuesday and continued piling up through the morning.

-A winter weather emergency declared by the city's Mayor Bill DeBlasio went into effect Tuesday at midnight.
+A winter weather emergency declared by the city's Mayor Bill DeBlasio went into effect Tuesday at midnight, but some still braved the weather.

-New York City is under a blizzard warning until midnight Wednesday, with wind gusts up to 50 miles per hour.
+New York City is under a blizzard warning until midnight Wednesday, with wind gusts up to 50 miles per hour expected.

 Here's the flurry CNN producer Sonia Moghe saw during her ride this morning.

 Parts of New Jersey are also under a blizzard warning until midnight.
+The snow mixed with ice and rain to create slushy roads.

 Philadelphia